These are great on the beach over a campfire.

 About the wine.
 You want a tart, high acid white such as a Sauvignon Blanc or Semillon.
 We once used a sweet/tart moscato, and it was wonderful with a hint of sweetness, but I like the tart wines better.
 Do not use sherry or "cooking wine".
 This dish is very popular in Belgium where it is made with pale colored ale.
 I tried it this way and it is wonderful.
 If you don't want to use wine or beer (nobody will get drunk, I promise you), use fish or veggie stock.

 About the parsley.
 I often substitute fresh tarragon for about 1/4 of the parsley if I can find it.

 About the ginger.
 This must be fresh ginger.
 Powdered is not the same.

 Serve with.
 A salad, 3 crusty baguettes, and a tart white wine.
 Sauvignon Blanc or Semillon work especially well because they sometimes have an herbaceous quality that enhances the herbs in the dish while the tartness cuts the oil.
 Try to find a New Zealand Sauvignon Blanc or a Sancerre from France.

 Garnish.
 If you wish you can garnish with fresh parsley, herbs, and even a drizzle of top quality extra virgin olive oil.

-3) Cut the stem end off the tomatoes, about 1/2" from the top so you can see the gelatinous center, and hold them stem down over the garbage can.
+3) Optional tomatoes.
+If you are using them, cut the stem end off the tomatoes, about 1/2" from the top so you can see the gelatinous center, and hold them stem down over the garbage can.
 Squeeze out the seeds.
 Then coarsely chop them.